cloudmesh-community/hid-sp18-705/project-report/report.md

 BIBFRAME types Work, Instance, and Item.

 The project data and code also illustrate how JSON-LD named graphs may be used to include both descriptive and administrative metadata about the same BigchainDB asset in a single transaction.
 The `rbac_demo.py` script inserts a second named graph into the `gutenberg-work.json` file so that it contains two named graphs: one representing the Work entity and one representing a separate Record entity (which is not part of the core BIBFRAME model).
-Within the named graph for the Record entity, there is an RDF property (`foaf:topic`) that links to the URI for the named graph representing the Work entity.
+Within the named graph for the Record entity, there is an RDF property (`foaf:topic`) that links to the URI for the named graph representing the Work entity. +@fig:rbac illustrates this pattern, indicating how BigchainDB metadata objects may be used to create internal linkages among assets conforming to the BIBFRAME data model.

-Figure [3](#f:rbac){reference-type="ref" reference="f:rbac"} illustrates
-this pattern, indicating how BigchainDB metadata objects may be used to create internal linkages among assets conforming to the BIBFRAME data model.
+![Graph of asset and metadata objects in BigchainDB](images/assets-metadata.png){#fig:rbac}

 Role-Based Access Control in BigchainDB
 ---------------------------------------